KATO-Hiro/AtCoder/README.md

 |AtCoder Beginner Contest 001|◯|◯|△|--|

 Captions:

     ◯: By myself.

-    △: With the  help ofcommetary.
+    △: With the  help of commetary.

     --: Unsolved or not yet started.